 As a business owner, what’s the best way to tackle an overwhelming workload?
 I have an enormous pile of projects right now — and they are all culminating at once.
 What tips can you share that can help me get everything done perfectly, stop procrastinating on the ones I fear the most, and keep a balance between work and family?
 I know, the word of advice might be to stay off these networking sites… but how about the second word?

-As a Christian I think it is even a more difficult situation as we are certainly taught:
+As a Christian, I think it is an even more difficult situation as we are certainly taught:

 Simply let your ‘Yes’ be ‘Yes,’ and your ‘No,’ ‘No’; anything beyond this comes from the evil one.
 Matthew 5:37

 In practicality, I believe if you try to move all of the projects along you will just maintain an enormous pile of “incomplete” projects and not improve your productivity.
 They may be further along but are still not complete.
 This will create bad will for your clients.
 There is one approach to handling the situation you are already in today and others to keep yourself from getting back into the situation later.

 Understand the Impact on the Client